-There’s no better cure for Sunday blues than a long and leisurely lunch with your mates and, lucky for us, Sydney knows how to do a long lunch well.
-This list includes harbourside rooftops, massive foodie precincts, CBD bistro-style restaurants (with all the natural lighting) and a number of classic venues.
+There’s no better to celebrate the weekend or cure your Sunday blues than with a long and leisurely lunch with your mates and, lucky for us, Sydney knows how to do a long lunch well.

-This is one of those Sydney bucket list spots that everyone needs to visit at least once, and this year they kicked off weekend lunch service—and yes, it's a real treat.
-Perched on the top floor of the historic Customs House at Circular Quay, your lunch will feature a breathtaking view of the Bridge, Opera House and sparkly Sydney Harbour.
-Make sure you book a table on the balcony, settle in with a spritz or an espresso martini or indulge in a plateful of Cafe Sydney’s extra fresh oysters.
+This is one of those Sydney bucket list spots that everyone needs to visit at least once.
+In 2019, they kicked off weekend lunch service—and yes, it's a real treat.
+Perched on the top floor and terrace of the historic Customs House at Circular Quay, your lunch will feature a breathtaking view of the Bridge, Opera House and sparkly Sydney Harbour.
+Make sure you book a table on the balcony, settle in with a spritz or an espresso martini or indulge in a plateful of Cafe Sydney’s extra-fresh Sydney Rock oysters.
 The menu is polished modern Australian, and ticks off things like tuna tartare with smoked trout roe, ricotta gnocchi, braised beef cheek and roasted pork belly.

 Built into a stunning, sprawling weatherboard cottage on Freshwater Beach, Pilu is an absolute must for anyone wanting to experience the very best of Sydney's dining with a side of fresh, seaside air.
 Pilu has two chef hats—a culinary title that is well deserved.
 The menu is inspired by owner Giovanni Pilu's Italian home, Sardinia, but champions local produce.
 The hero of the menu has to be the crisp-skinned suckling pig for two with rosemary potatoes, but we're also very into the refined desserts on offer.